 3. Keppel Lookout Trail

-A steep 11-kilometre, three-to-four hour (return) hike with spectacular rewards: views across Marysville, the Cathedral Range State Park and Steavenson Falls from Keppel Lookout, plus views from the top and base of Steavenson Falls.
+A steep 15.5-kilometre, five hour looped hike with spectacular rewards: views across Marysville, the Cathedral Range State Park and Steavenson Falls from Keppel Lookout, plus views from the top and base of Steavenson Falls.

 4. Sherbrooke Falls Trail